Efficient Non-sequential Division for FPGAs: Approximate Reciprocal calculation

 \section{Approximate Reciprocal calculation}

-In \cite{ApproxOOX}, we proposed a low complexity approximation of the reciprocal function.
-We will repeat the main principle, as it is utilized for this approach, for the reader's convenience.
+In \cite{ApproxOOX}, we proposed a low-complexity approximation of the reciprocal function.
+We will repeat the main principle, as it is utilized for this approach, for the reader's convenience, and describe the approach such that the proposed method of this work can be easily built on.
 The idea of the approximation is the following.
-The function $1/x$ is linearized over the intervals $[2^z,2^{z+1}]$ using $z = \lfloor log_2(x) \rfloor$ for each positive value $x$.
+The function $1/x$ is linearized over the intervals $[2^z,2^{z+1})$ using $z = \lfloor log_2(x) \rfloor$ for each positive value $x$.
 For simplicity, we assume in this work that $x > 1$.
 Although the presented approach also works for positive values smaller than one (for negative values, one can convert to positive values first and then correct the sign of the output accordingly), the number ranges change depending on whether $x$ is smaller or larger than $1$.
 Assuming $x > 1$, the result conveniently fits into a fixed point format with only one bit in front of the comma, (the so-called fractional $1.(B-1)$ format of $B$-bits) that is often used in signal processing.
-For easier readability, we will further assume that in each of the following equations $z$ is always $\lfloor log_2(x) \rfloor$ of the $x$ appearing in same the equation.
+For easier readability, we will further assume that in each of the following equations $z$ is always $\lfloor \text{log}_2(x) \rfloor \in \mathbb{Z}$ of the $x$ appearing in the same context.

-Fig.~\ref{fig:piecewise} graphically shows the mentioned principle of the approximation $y_l$.
+Fig.~\ref{fig:piecewise} graphically shows the mentioned principle of the approximation $y_l(x)$.
+A value $y_l(x)$ between $[2^{-z},2^{-(z+1)})$ can be calculated using a linear combination factor $a \in [0,1)$ as